Sunday, 26 April 2026

 (more poems in 'SAO' by Michael Amor on Kindle

-a complete overland tour of S. America)
+my overland tour around all S. America)

 Monday, 30 March 2026